QRL 2.0

 Address Format

-- Includes a 3-byte descriptor to differentiate between cryptographic schemes
+- Includes a cryptographic descriptor that differentiates between signature schemes

 - Network uses QRL/Planck/Shor denominations (replacing ETH nomenclature)